How to Choose a Trustee: Family or Third Party

 A: Most families experience some conflict and disagreements over time.
 Should you choose a family member to administer your trust, it could be difficult for that person to do so without bias against another family member.
 The trustee could feel pressured against making a particular distribution.
 Whomever you choose should be astute and responsible with money and understands how to work with a wealth advisor.
 It might help to consider a co-trustee arrangement in which a family member is a co-trustee with a corporate trustee.
 In that instance, to avoid potential family conflict, the corporate trustee could be solely responsible for discretionary distributions to the co-trustee family member.

-Q: What are the advantages of choosing a corporate trustee?
+Q: What are the advantages of choosing a corporate or third-party trustee?

 Q: Are there other options when choosing a trustee?